gioblu/PJON/src/strategies/ThroughSerial/specification/TSDL-specification-v2.0.md

 ```
 TSDL can be used to establish a point-to-point link between two devices if used with a bare serial link, or to support one or many to many communication using radio or RS485 transceivers.

-### Basic concepts
-* Frame separation support provided by [SFSP v1.0](/specification/SFSP-frame-separation-specification-v1.0.md)
-* Support collision avoidance
-* Support optional 1 byte synchronous response to frame transmissions

-### Collision avoidance
+### Medium access control
-Before a frame transmission, the serial buffer is read, if not empty ongoing communication is detected and collision avoided, if empty for a duration longer than the time-in (that should be common on all connected devices) before transmission plus a short random time, frame transmission starts in which the packet is entirely transmitted.
+TSDL operates using a variation of slotted ALOHA medium access method.
+Before a frame transmission, the serial buffer is read, if not empty ongoing communication is detected and collision avoided, if empty for a duration longer than the response time-out plus a short random time, frame transmission starts in which the packet is entirely transmitted.
+Being impossible to detect or avoid collisions over a serial port, TSDL has been developed primarily to be used in master-slave mode.
+Of all contention based random multiple access methods, slotted ALOHA, which maximum data throughput is only 36.8% of the available bandwidth, is one of the least efficient and should not be applied in networks where many devices often need to arbitrarily transmit data.

+### Frame transmission
+Before a frame transmission the communication medium is analysed, if any data is received communication is detected and collision is avoided, if logic 0 is detected for a duration longer than the response time-out plus a small random time, data is transmitted encapsulated in a [SFSP (Secure Frame Separation Protocol) v1.0](/specification/SFSP-frame-separation-specification-v1.0.md) frame.

 ### Synchronous response
-A frame transmission can be optionally followed by a synchronous response by its recipient.
+A frame transmission in both master-slave and multi-master modes can be optionally followed by a synchronous response of its recipient, all devices must use the same response time-out to avoid collisions.
+The acknowledgment reception phase must be shorter than the response time-out to be successful.
 ```cpp
 Transmission                                    Response
  _______  ______  ______  _____                   _____